OxanaBlinova/QA-Portfolio/Test-Cases/Test-Cases/Checklists/Bug-Reports/Bug-Reports/README.md

 - Attachments (if any)

 ## Bugs Included
+---
 1. **BUG_001 — Invalid Email Error Message**
 2. **BUG_002 — Login Button Active When Fields Are Empty**

+   ---

+## 🐞 Bugs Included

+1. **BUG_001 — Invalid Email Error Message**
+   Triggered when submitting an incorrectly formatted email but the error message is missing or incorrect.

+2. **BUG_002 — Login Button Active When Fields Are Empty**
+   Login button becomes active even when Email & Password fields are empty.